lpembleton/honeydukes/README.md

 # honeydukes
-A collection of 'sweet' 🍭 'magical' 🪄 tools
+A collection of 'sweet' 🍭 'magical' 🪄 R tools

 <img src="man/figures/honeydukes_green.png" width="200"/>

-A growing collection of 'sweet' 🍭 'magical' 🪄 tools.
+A growing collection of 'sweet' 🍭 'magical' 🪄 R tools.
 Many of the tools have been developed to assist in development environment situations.
-It’s pretty much my miscellaneous package 📦 but with a cool HP 🧙️ inspired name👍
+It’s pretty much my miscellaneous R package 📦 but with a cool HP 🧙️ inspired name👍

 ## Functions